raspberrypilearning/silly-eyes/en/step_1.md

 --- /print-only ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">Design</span> means deciding on the way a project looks and what it does.
+<span style="color: #0faeb0">Design</span> means deciding on the way a project looks and making decisions about what it does.
 </p>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 "User" means the person using the project (not just making it), and <span style="color: #0faeb0">User interaction</span> is how the project reacts to the user doing things such as moving the mouse and clicking on the screen.
 </p>